 Available True Colors Fellowship Opportunities

-The True Advocacy Fellowship gives one young person the opportunity to act as a national and state representative as it pertains to state administrative education, public policy, advocacy, and grassroots movement building.
+The Advocacy Fellowship gives one young person the opportunity to act as a national and state representative as it pertains to state administrative education, public policy, advocacy, and grassroots movement building.

-The True Research Fellowship provides one young person the opportunity to update an educational resource.
+The Research Fellowship provides one young person the opportunity to update an educational resource.
 This Fellowship requires community involvement at both the national and local levels, tapping into experts working on issues that affect youth homelessness through an LGBTQ lens.
 This resource is a culmination and compilation of the most recent research in the field.
 The fellow will be conducting outreach to existing and potential contributors, leading the review process with the True Colors Fund team and youth reviewers.
 The Fellow will have an opportunity to be listed as an editor of the resource upon completion.

-The True Innovation Fellowship provides a young person the opportunity to participate in the creation of unique content for the True Colors Fund online learning platform.
+The Innovation Fellowship provides a young person the opportunity to participate in the creation of unique content for the True Colors Fund online learning platform.
 The Fellow will gain experience developing curriculum, writing course scripts, researching e-learning best practices, and storyboarding original videos lesson formats.

-The True Production Fellowship provides a young person the opportunity to co-coordinate an event dedicated to the issues surrounding LGBTQ youth homelessness.
-This True Fellow will gain valuable experience in large-scale event production and peer collaboration.
+The Production Fellowship provides a young person the opportunity to co-coordinate an event dedicated to the issues surrounding LGBTQ youth homelessness.
+This True Colors Fellow will gain valuable experience in large-scale event production and peer collaboration.